open-feature/spec/specification/sections/02-providers.md

 #### Requirement 2.3.2

-> In cases of normal execution, the `provider` **MUST NOT** populate the `flag resolution` structure's `error message` field, or otherwise must populate it with a null or falsy value.
+> In cases of normal execution, the `provider` **MUST NOT** populate the `resolution details` structure's `error message` field, or otherwise must populate it with a null or falsy value.

 #### Requirement 2.3.3

-> In cases of abnormal execution, the `evaluation details` structure's `error message` field **MAY** contain a string containing additional detail about the nature of the error.
+> In cases of abnormal execution, the `resolution details` structure's `error message` field **MAY** contain a string containing additional detail about the nature of the error.